MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview.md

   Intune has built-in features that offer shared device management for Android, iPadOS, and Windows devices.
 This article provides more details about shared devices, and the decisions you need to make.

-- Determine the **sign-in/sign-out experience** and how user switching will happen, including device hand-off.
+- Determine the **sign-in/sign-out experience** and how user switching happens, including device hand-off.
 For example, before cradling the device for charging, you might want users to sign out of apps.

-  Intune has built-in features that allow users to sign in as a guest, sign in with their Entra organization credentials, or only sign into apps.
-There are also features that use single sign-on and single sign out for your apps.
+  Intune has built-in features that allow users to sign in as a guest, sign in with their Microsoft Entra organization credentials, or only sign into apps.
+There are also features that use single sign-on and single sign-out for your apps.
 This article provides more details about these features.

 - Determine the **starting app experience**.
 For example, users can sign in to the device and then launch an app, or users can get the device and have an app automatically start.